xnfy520/extjs/docs/guides/command_compiler/README.md

 One of the most important set operations is the union of all files explicitly specified and all of the files they require.
 This is the core of a build process, since this is how you select only the set of files you need.
-So, if you have a small set of top-level files to start the process, say the class `MyApp.App`, you can do something like this:
+So, if you have a small set of top-level files to start the process, say the class `MyApp.App`, you can use:

     sencha compile -classpath=sdk/src,app \
         union -r -class MyApp.App and \